Skip to content

 3. Buy low at the right market timing

-How to Invest in Stocks Malaysia [works GREAT from 2024] by CF Lieu - Certified Financial Planner Malaysia
+How to Invest in Stocks Malaysia: works GREAT by CF Lieu - Certified Financial Planner Malaysia

-4. Monitor stocks price & hold for dividends
+4. Monitor stocks price and hold for dividends

-How to Invest in Stocks Malaysia [works GREAT from 2024] by CF Lieu - Certified Financial Planner Malaysia
+How to Invest in Stocks Malaysia: works GREAT by CF Lieu - Certified Financial Planner Malaysia

 Pay attention the stocks price movement every now and then, while keeping up-to-date with any news or recent developments related to the company you are invested into.